- Want to Know More About Saltillo Tile Flooring?

 ⇒ Pro Tip: Measure, measure, and measure again.
 Don’t spend excess dollars due to short-ordering tiles.
 Take an accurate measurement of your space.
 Then, add appropriate overage.
 Buy that amount.

 Equally important is color.
 Choose a color finish that shoulders the weight of the design style of a room.
-And recognize that each color finish (Traditional, Manganese, Spanish Mission Red, Antique Mission Red, and Antique) represent a distinct range of color.
+And recognize that each color finish (Traditional, Manganese, Spanish Mission Red, Antique Mission Red, and Antique) represents a distinct range of colors.
 So, if there are shades of color not suited to a room, buy an excess amount of overage to cull through colors on the job site.
 Many of our customers buy 20% or more overage (or more), so they can have some control over the color outcome of their floors.

-What can you expect with the delivery of Saltillo tile?
 Freight shipping is the best method for Mexican Saltillo flooring.
 If a pallet of tile is packaged correctly and handled by a professional freight carrier, it arrives in good condition.
-There may be a few broken or chipped tiles upon arrival.
+A few broken or chipped tiles may be present upon arrival.
 That’s normal and expected with a shipment of clay tile.
 So, don’t discard them.
 Use those few tiles as cuts in the installation.

-And remember, some waste is allowed as part of the overage you purchase.
+Remember, some waste is allowed as part of the overage you purchase.
 It’s unrealistic to expect a freight shipment of Saltillo tile not to have a small amount of waste.

 How is Saltillo Tile Installed and Maintained?